People

 James Culverwell

-James is an experienced advocate specialising in commercial litigation and property law with particular expertise in construction disputes as well as insolvency and companies work.
-James appears in the High Court and County Court at first instance and on appeal.
-James normally appears as sole counsel but has also been led in a number of matters.
+James is an experienced commercial-chancery barrister with expertise in commercial litigation, property law and insolvency and company matters as well as construction disputes.
+James appears in all the civil courts at first instance and on appeal and often advises on complex cases crossing over a number of his practice areas.
+James normally appears as sole counsel but has also been led in several matters.

-James has comprehensive oral advocacy skills having started his career with a common law practice covering Civil, Crime and Family.
+James has comprehensive oral advocacy skills having started his career with a common law practice.
 He is also accomplished at drafting concise and thorough pleadings and has been praised for his advisory work.
-Commended for his personable style putting clients at ease and engaging tribunals, James brings a practical and common-sense approach to his work.
+Commended for his personable style putting clients at ease and engaging tribunals, James is known for his ability to simplify complex legal issues for clients, earning consistent praise for his clear communication and practical advice.

 “I’ve been very impressed with all of your advice, as have a number of Partners and Solicitors within our Dept. I am an advocate of giving praise when it’s due and my experiences with you have certainly led me to the conclusion it’s due.”- Solicitor, CE Ltd v MED Ltd & Q Ltd v H Ltd.